 In order to progress through the nursing program, students must meet all of the stated academic requirements (including successful completion of all pre-requisites).
-Students must earn a "C" or better in all pre-requisite math/science courses.
-In order to be fully accepted into the Nursing major, students must complete the required courses, earn a 3.0 GPA overall and a 2.75 GPA in the pre-requisite science courses (CHEM 118, BIO 216, BIOL 233, and BIOL 234).
+To be fully accepted into the Nursing major, students must achieve a 3.0 cumulative GPA.
+Additionally, students must earn a minimum of a "C" or better in the pre-requisite science courses with a cumulative 2.75 science GPA including CHEM 118, BIOL 216, BIOL 233, and BIOL 234.
+Students must earn a minimum of a "B-" in MATH 140.
 Students may only repeat one science course one time to improve their science GPA.

-Students in the undergraduate nursing major will not be permitted to continue in the nursing program nor enroll in additional nursing courses if they receive a grade of less than a 75 ("C") in any nursing
+Students in the undergraduate nursing major will not progress in the nursing program if they receive a grade of less than a 75 ("C") in any nursing course.